SarahTamayao/FBUTwitter/README.md

 Describe any challenges encountered while building the app.

 I wanted to add the number of replies a tweet had to my tweet cell (along with # of favorites and # of retweets) but reply_count "is only available with the Premium and Enterprise tier products" and so I struggled with why it was returning 0 for a minute.
+Also, I didn't know that you could have multiple different custom table view cells within a table view so I struggled with how to implement the profile tab before finding this out from my manager (shout-out Kyle).

 ## Credits